caiyangcy/SCMM/README.md

 A unit tester map can be found at unit tester map folder.
 Source at [unit-tester](https://www.sc2mapster.com/projects/unit-tester).

 The purpose of this map is to help design some new scenarios.
+To use it, simply open it in map editor and click run button.

 # Run